 Embed the widget in mobile apps

 Collect feedback directly inside your native iOS and Android apps.
-The mobile SDKs wrap the web widget in a native WebView with a floating trigger button, user identification, and event callbacks — the same experience as the web widget, optimized for mobile.
+The mobile SDKs wrap the web widget in a native WebView with a floating launcher button, user identification, and event callbacks — the same experience as the web widget, optimized for mobile.

 iOS